xenia1270/DH150/README.md

 #### 8 - Aesthetic and minimalist design -- only present useful and relevant information
 The site works well with white space, so users would feel comfortable reading the information.
 The site is simple, and only relevant information is shown on each product page.

-Possible solution(s): It would be helpful to add a customer reviews section
+Possible solution(s): it would be helpful to add a customer reviews section

 Severity Rating:1/3